discordjs/guide/guide/voice/the-basics.md

 If you try to join a channel the bot is already in, nothing will happen so we don't need to worry about running this method repeatedly.

 ::: tip
 In the above example we accessed a `VoiceState` through `member.voice`.
-A voice state exists for members connected to a voice channel, and it tells you which channel they're connected to, if the member is speaking, and whether they're deafened or muted.
+A voice state exists for members connected to a voice channel, and tells you which channel they're connected to, if the member is speaking, and whether they're deafened or muted.
 Consult the documentation for a full description of what voice states can do!
 :::

 ## Playing audio